-Hey there, I’m Nikitheliger and welcome to the How to Stream on Twitch Guide from beginners to advanced.
-I have used many weeks and many hours to learn all the things that a beginner needs to know about streaming.
+Hey there, I’m Nikitheliger and i’ll show you how to stream games live on Twitch, the best streaming tools, settings and everything else you need to know about Twitch streaming from beginners to advanced.
+I have used many weeks, months and now even years to learn all the things that a beginner needs to know about streaming.

 And since all the necessary bits and good tutorials take so long to find.
 I thought about creating this How to Stream on Twitch Guide that can help you to get started faster.
 Work smarter, not harder. 😉